Czech Republic - Data Protection Overview

 The Czech Republic has also decided to apply the exemption provided for in Article 85 of the GDPR for the processing for journalistic purposes and the purposes of academic, artistic or literary expression.
 Such limitations include the protection of the data processor's identity, source of information (the data subject must not be allowed to require the information on the source of information) or the restriction of the right to object to processing.

 Various exemptions in the case of processing for journalistic, academic and artistic purposes with regard to the processor's identity and the source of information exist under the Act.
-With regard to processing for journalistic, academic and artistic purposes carried out via remote access, the duty to inform on rectification and erasure can be fulfilled by referring to the last update of content.
+With regard to processing for journalistic, academic, and artistic purposes carried out via remote access, the duty to inform on rectification and erasure can be fulfilled by referring to the last update of content.

 Sectoral regulations also provide for specific conditions for and exceptions from the right to information on the processing of personal data by the CNB, processing of personal data in the field of anti-money laundering ('AML'), tax law and cybersecurity.

 According to the Section 19(2) of the Act, a controller who processes personal data for journalistic purposes or the purposes of academic, artistic or literary expression, may exclude access to personal data in justified cases, especially if a legitimate purpose of personal data processing would otherwise be endangered or frustrated or if the provision of access would involve disproportionate effort.
-Article 14 (2)(f) and Article 15 (1)(g) of the GDPR shall not apply to personal data processing for journalistic purposes or the purposes of academic, artistic or literary expression (Section 19(3) of the Act).
+Articles 14 (2)(f) and 15 (1)(g) of the GDPR shall not apply to personal data processing for journalistic purposes or the purposes of academic, artistic or literary expression (Section 19(3) of the Act).

 If the rights to erasure or rectification are exercised with respect to personal data processed for journalistic purposes or the purposes of academic, artistic or literary expression, other legal regulations shall apply.